Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-Study the fundamental knowledge and principles in the electrical and electronic engineering field while developing the knowledge and skills to manage business complexity in an international context.
+Combine electrical and electronic engineering skills with the ability to manage business complexity in an international context.

 Electrical and electronic engineering underpins generation, distribution and application of electrical energy.
 It is also crucial in the design and control of electrical and electronic devices and systems to power and automate modern living and to improve quality of life for individuals and communities.